karthick03/IRC/README.md

-Simple implementation of IRC protocol
+Simple implementation of the IRC protocol